horizontalsystems/blockchain-crypto-guides/token_guides/ethereum.md

 If someone decides to build a lottery on Ethereum it would be basically a set of smart contracts interacting with each other.

+To give you a better idea, it may be something as follows:

 - An engineer can program a smart contract that holds a balance of X Ether, and programmed to pay out its entire balance when someone provides the correct solution to some puzzle.

 - When a user submits the correct answer, the smart contract executes its code and pays out the full balance to the user's Ethereum wallet address.

-- That contract may also require that all participants pay an entry fee to the contract (which will also be sent to the winner) to be able to participate in the challenge.
+- That contract may also require for participants to pay an entry fee to the contract (which will also be sent to the winner) to be able to participate in the challenge.

 ![](https://raw.githubusercontent.com/horizontalsystems/blockchain-crypto-guides/master/token_guides/images/eth-chain-lottery-l.png)

-The development and use of smart contracts are one of the fundamental properties that differentiate Ethereum from other blockchains.
+The development and use of smart contracts are one of the fundamental properties that differentiates Ethereum from other blockchains.
 It’s what makes it possible to build services on Ethereum that can go far beyond the mere transfer of currency tokens from one address to another.

 The major difference between a regular physical paper contract and a smart contract is enforcement.